The following are some recommendations/best practices to consider when designing your survey program:

 - Trigger Calls to Action on Passives: since these respondents are on the fence between promoters and detractors, there's a lot of opportunity to help move their sentiment in a positive direction.

 - CSMs can send Emails to customer contacts directly from Cockpit using Email Assist.

-- Create Gainsight reports on survey responses and track team follow-ups on Calls to Action.
+- Create GS reports on survey responses and track team follow-up on Calls to Action.